 After the first switch-on, the device shows the menu Meas. points list (s.
 10.5.3).
 It offers a good overall view over the whole measuring system.
 This is also where to control, if time and date are right.
 If not, there is the possibility to programm them immediately (s.
 9.4 and 9.5).
 Additionally, you can already see continuously the measured values of all connected sensors and measuring channels.
-It is even possible to assign extra additional functions like comment, range, max values and limits with the cursor keys or ...
-If you programm the cycle timer (s.
-10.3.2) you can start the first measure-
+It is even possible to assign extra additional functions like comment, range, max values and limits with the cursor keys (s.
+10.3.2) you can start the first measurement with the key START> and cyclically record the measured values.